fossunited/events/README.md

-# event-handbook
+# FOSS United Events

-Handbook for running events at FOSS United
+This repository is used for managing the events of FOSS United.